massalabs/massa/docs/technical-doc/api.rst

 Get a data entry both at the latest final and active executed slots.

 If an existing final entry is:
-* found in the active history, it will return its final value
+* found in the active history, it will return its final value in `active_value` field
 * deleted in the active history, it will return null in `active_value` field

 -   Parameters: